esheldon/wq/README.md

         - gen1
         - gen2

+Don't forget the space between dash "-" and value.
 See the Requirements sub-section for a full list of requirements

 ### specifying comands as arguments